 - In order to make the Qiangtang Grassland more beautiful, please take your garbage with you.

-Recommended Tour Itineraries Including Qiangtang Prairie
+Recommended Tours Including Qiangtang Prairie

 The first station is to visit Qinghai Lake, the largest inland and salt lake in China.
 Then take the train from Xining to Lhasa, which will take you around 22 hours.
 You can enjoy the most beautiful landscape of Qinghai-Tibet Railway along the way.
 Short stay in Lhasa, you will visit Mt.
 Everest and Namtso Lake to enjoy the breathtaking natural scenery.